 We are a clinical-stage biopharmaceutical company focused on discovery and development of transformational small molecule medicines for patients suffering from central nervous system ("CNS") disorders.
 Neuronal receptors are complex assemblies of proteins, comprising receptor principal subunits and their receptor associated proteins ("RAPs"), the latter of which play crucial roles in regulating receptor expression and function.
 Our founders have made pioneering discoveries related to RAP function to form the basis of our RAP technology platform.
 We believe that our deep expertise in RAP biology provides an opportunity for us to interrogate previously inaccessible targets and develop CNS drugs that are specific for receptor variants and neuroanatomical regions associated with certain diseases.
-RAP-219, our most advanced product candidate, is an AMPA receptor ("AMPAR") negative allosteric modulator ("NAM").
-RAP-219 is designed to achieve neuroanatomical specificity through its selective targeting of a RAP known as TARPg8, which is associated with the neuronal AMPAR, a clinically validated target for epilepsy.
+RAP-219, our most advanced product candidate, is an AMPA receptor ("AMPAR") negative allosteric modulator ("NAM"), RAP-219 is designed to achieve neuroanatomical specificity through its selective targeting of a RAP known as TARPg8, which is associated with the neuronal AMPAR, a clinically validated target for epilepsy.
 Whereas AMPARs are distributed widely in the CNS, TARPg8 is expressed only in discrete regions, including the hippocampus, a key site involved in focal epilepsy.
-We completed our Phase 1 trials in healthy adults to assess the safety and tolerability of RAP-219, and we intend to initiate a Phase 2a proof-of-concept trial in adult patients with drug-resistant focal epilepsy in the second or third quarter of ("mid") 2024, with topline results expected in mid 2025.
-We believe RAP-219 also has therapeutic potential in peripheral neuropathic pain and bipolar disorder, and we intend to initiate Phase 2a trials in these indications in the second half of 2024 and in 2025, respectively.
-We have also identified another TARPg8 targeted molecule with differentiated chemical and pharmacokinetic properties, RAP-199, for which we expect to initiate a Phase 1 trial in the first half of 2025.
+We completed our Phase 1 trials in healthy adults to assess the safety and tolerability of RAP-219, and we intend to initiate a Phase 2a proof-of-concept trial in adult patients with drug-resistant focal epilepsy in , with topline results expected in .
+We believe RAP-219 also has therapeutic potential in peripheral neuropathic pain and bipolar disorder, and we intend to initiate Phase 2a trials in these indications in and in respectively.
+We have also identified another TARPg8 targeted molecule with differentiated chemical and pharmacokinetic properties, RAP-199, for which we expect to initiate a Phase 1 trial in